oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

     not help if the `state` leaks from the
     AS's web site, since then the `state` has not been used at the redirection endpoint at the client yet.)
-  * Suppress the referrer header by adding the attribute `rel="noreferrer"` to HTML links or by applying an appropriate Referrer Policy [@webappsec-referrer-policy] to the document (either as part of the "referrer" meta attribute or by setting a Referrer-Policy header).
+  * Suppress the referrer header by applying an appropriate Referrer Policy [@webappsec-referrer-policy] to the document (either as part of the "referrer" meta attribute or by setting a Referrer-Policy header).
+For example, the header `Referrer-Policy: no-referrer` in the response completely suppresses the Referer header in all requests originating from the resulting document.
   * Use authorization code instead of response types causing access token issuance from the authorization endpoint.
 This provides countermeasures against leakage on the OAuth protocol level